yegappan/nonogram/README.md

-# Nonogram (Vim9 Popup Game)
+# Nonogram Game in Vim9script

-A Vim9script nonogram game that runs in a popup window.
-It is designed to showcase modern Vim9 features: classes, interfaces, type aliases, enums, strict typing, and string interpolation.
-This plugin targets Vim only (not Neovim).
+A Nonogram puzzle game (also known as Picross) played in Vim.
+Solve picture puzzles by determining which cells to fill based on row and column clues.
+Written in Vim9script to showcase classes, interfaces, type aliases, and enums.

 ## Features

-- Popup window UI with cursor navigation and color highlights
-- Letter puzzles generated from glyphs (A-Z and Greek uppercase)
-- Supports 5x5, 7x7, and 10x10 grids
+- **Multiple Grid Sizes**: Choose from 5x5, 7x7, or 10x10 puzzles
-- Random puzzle selection each start
+- **Generated Puzzles**: Procedurally generated puzzles from letter glyphs
-- Optional puzzle loading from a JSON file
+- **Custom Puzzles**: Load puzzles from JSON files
+- **Visual Feedback**: Color highlights for filled and marked cells
+- **Popup Window UI**: Non-intrusive gameplay in a centered window
+- **Modern Vim9script**: Demonstrates OOP and type safety

 ## Requirements

-- Vim 9.0+ with `popup` and `textprop` support
+- Vim 9.0 or later with `popup` and `textprop` support
+- **NOT compatible with Neovim** (requires Vim9-specific features)

 ## Installation

 ### Using Git
-If you have git installed, run the following command in your terminal:

 **Unix/Linux/macOS:**
 ```bash
 git clone https://github.com/yegappan/nonogram.git ~/.vim/pack/downloads/opt/nonogram
 ```

 **Windows (cmd.exe):**
 ```cmd
 git clone https://github.com/yegappan/nonogram.git %USERPROFILE%\vimfiles\pack\downloads\opt\nonogram
 ```

 ### Using a ZIP file
-If you prefer not to use Git:

 **Unix/Linux/macOS:**

-Create the destination directory:

 ```bash
 mkdir -p ~/.vim/pack/downloads/opt/
 ```

-Download the plugin ZIP file from GitHub and extract its contents into the directory created above.

-*Note:* GitHub usually names the extracted folder nonogram-main.
-Rename it to nonogram so the final path looks like this:
+Download the ZIP file from GitHub and extract it into the directory above.
+Rename the extracted folder (usually nonogram-main) to `nonogram` so the final path matches:

 ```plaintext
 ~/.vim/pack/downloads/opt/nonogram/